 The charming villages tucked into the hillside of the Amalfi Coast have the kind of effortless style that can only be honed with age.
 So, it comes as no surprise that one of the most beautiful wedding venues in the area dates back to the 11th century.
 Villa Cimbrone in Ravello sits right on the hill’s edge and features extensive gardens, luxurious suites and a stone crypt with views of the Mediterranean Sea.
 This crypt set the scene for the wedding we’re sharing today.

-We recently caught up with the wedding planners from Design Anarchy by Chic Weddings in Italy and they’re filling us in on all the design details of this gorgeous weekend-long event from the colorful, Dolce & Gabbana inspired welcome dinner to the classic, neutral wedding ceremony to the wild, overgrown crypt reception.
+We recently caught up with the wedding planners from Design Anarchy Studio and they’re filling us in on all the design details of this gorgeous weekend-long event from the colorful, Dolce & Gabbana inspired welcome dinner to the classic, neutral wedding ceremony to the wild, overgrown crypt reception.
 We love the way they brought the garden feel into the crypt by creating a canopy of climbing vines and roses trailing up the arches of the columns and ceiling.

 Photography by Heather Waraksa of The Wedding Artists Co